 If the AI/ML model server was intelligent enough, it would be ideal that the AI/ML model server could predict that the User would need to use some AI/ML model and download the AI/ML model to the UE in advance.
 If the AI/ML model server is allowed to access to the UE’s location information according to user privacy policies, the AI/ML model server could obtain the UE’s location information directly from the UE or via the location service provided by the 5G network.
 If the AI/ML model server is not allowed to access to the UE’s location information according to user privacy policies, the 5G network function could still interaction with the AI/ML model server for prediction of need of certain AI/ML model without breaking the user privacy policies.

-H.3 Distributed/Federated Learning over 5G system
+H.4 Distributed/Federated Learning over 5G system

+H.4.1 General principle

 The scheme of Federated Learning (FL) can be depicted as in Figure H.3-1.
 The cloud server trains a global model by aggregating local models partially-trained by each end devices.
 Within each training iteration, a UE performs the training based on the model downloaded from the AI server using the local training data.
 Then the UE reports the interim training results to the cloud server via 5G UL channels.
 The server aggregates the interim training results from the UEs and updates the global model.
 The updated global model is then distributed back to the UEs and the UEs can perform the training for the next iteration.